Antarctic, Arctic and Beyond Expeditions

 - Ship Doctors & Expedition Medics

 After receiving her Masters degree in Educational Psychology in the Netherlands, Florence had a long career as a consultant-manager in the field of social affairs.
-She is a cosmopolitan with a passion for deserts, history and nomadic people around the globe.
+Fluent in french, she is a cosmopolitan with a passion for deserts, history and nomadic people around the globe.

 In 2004, she went for the first time to the big white desert; Antarctica, and her passion for this continent has drawn her back ‘South’ ever since.
 But Florence can also do extreme heat: she crossed 1,200 km of Mongolian desert on foot, together with a team and her Bactrian camel.